U.S. Geological Survey Manual

 (1) Establishes Bureau policy and program in conformance with 29 CFR 1960.

-(2) Ensures that IAS unsafe or unhealthful reports are reviewed and communicated quarterly to the OSH Council, to include results of investigations.
+(2) Ensures that SMIS unsafe or unhealthful reports are reviewed and communicated quarterly to the OSH Council, to include results of investigations.

-(1) Review IAS electronic and hard copy reports related to subordinate regional organizations and coordinate as appropriate to ensure reports are addressed in accordance with the requirements of this chapter.
+(1) Review SMIS electronic reports and coordinate as appropriate to ensure reports are addressed in accordance with the requirements of this chapter.

-(2) Ensure that chapter requirements are assessed during on-site external safety audits and program evaluations of subordinate regional organizations.
+(2) Ensure that chapter requirements are assessed during on-site external safety audits and program evaluations.

-(1) Ensure that employees know how to report unsafe or unhealthful conditions using the SMIS Web portal and USGS Form 9-3074.
+(1) Ensure that employees know how to report informal and formal unsafe or unhealthful conditions inclusive of using the SMIS Web portal.

 (2) Ensure that no employee will be subjected to reprisal for reporting unsafe or unhealthful conditions or exercising his or her safety and health rights as described in paragraph 6A.